cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

   - 64 marker protein panel available for human

   Cell segmentation is ML-based, uses Z-stacks and nuclear + cytoplasmic markers to perform.
-Backbone is called CellPose, but changed in proprietary ways
+Backbone is called CellPose, but changed in proprietary ways:

     - Not geometry based

     - Segmentation performs well across different cell types

   First publication using CosMx is in Nat Biotech, 2020